ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-loopback-sim.md

 Source code on [Github](https://github.com/ros-navigation/navigation2/tree/main/nav2_loopback_sim).

-The `nav2_loopback_sim` is a stand-alone simulator to create a “loopback” for non-physical simulation to replace robot hardware, physics simulators (Gazebo, Bullet, Isaac Sim, etc).
+The `nav2_loopback_sim` is a stand-alone simulator to create a "loopback" for non-physical simulation to replace robot hardware, physics simulators (Gazebo, Bullet, Isaac Sim, etc).
 It computes the robot’s odometry based on the command velocity’s output request to create a perfect ‘frictionless plane’-style simulation for unit testing, system testing, R&D on higher level systems, testing behaviors without concerning yourself with localization accuracy or system dynamics, and multirobot simulations.

 ## Parameters